-EHRI Workshop in Bucharest on Borderlands: "Borders Are Imaginary."
+EHRI Conference in Bucharest on Borderlands: "Borders Are Imaginary."

 The Elie Wiesel Institute for the Study of Holocaust in Romania (INSHR-EW) recently organized the "Borderlands: Archives, Research and Education" workshop (programme) in the framework of European Holocaust Research Infrastructure project.